 Monday–Friday: 9 a.m.–5 p.m.

-Cosmetic Surgeons vs. Plastic Surgeons: What's the Difference?
+Cosmetic Surgeons vs. Plastic Surgeons

 When you research cosmetic procedures, you may have noticed that many people, including many medical doctors, use the terms “plastic surgeon” and “cosmetic surgeon” interchangeably.
 But you should understand that there’s a big difference in whether a plastic surgeon or a cosmetic surgeon performs your procedure, in terms of training, experience and expert knowledge of cosmetic techniques.
 Dr. Hasen wants to help you select a highly qualified surgeon by taking the time to untangle some of the confusion.